Change in Supply

 Detailed Explanation:

-Factors other than a direct cost such as the cost of other products can also influence businesses to alter their production.
-Maximizing the expected profit remains the motivation for the change in supply.
-For example, farmers may choose to substitute corn for soybeans if the price of corn increases.
-The opportunity cost of planting soybeans has increased, so farmers plant fewer acres of soybeans and more of corn.
-The entry and exit of firms into an industry change the market supply.
-Political disruptions and natural disasters may also impact supply.
+Factors other than direct costs, such as the cost of related products, can also influence businesses to alter their production to maximize expected profits.
+For example, if the price of corn increases, farmers might choose to substitute corn for soybeans.
+The opportunity cost of planting soybeans has increased, leading farmers to plant fewer acres of soybeans and more of corn.
+The entry and exit of firms in an industry also change market supply.
+Political disruptions and natural disasters may impact supply as well.

-An easy test in identifying whether there would be a change in supply or a change in the quantity supplied is to ask, "Would a producer change the amount supplied if there is no change in price?".
-If the answer is "Yes", then there would be a change in the supply.
-"No" means there is a change in the quantity supplied.
-Increases in supply cause the curve to shift to the right, while decreases cause it to shift to the left.
+An easy way to determine whether there is a change in supply or a change in the quantity supplied is to ask, “Would a producer change the amount supplied if there is no change in price?”
+If the answer is “Yes,” then there is a change in supply.
+If the answer is “No,” then there is a change in the quantity supplied.
+Increases in supply cause the supply curve to shift to the right, while decreases cause it to shift to the left.

 Here is a brief video explaining changes in supply in the mortgage industry between 1982 and 2010.